dennisrahmen/EnrollmentStation/README.md

 This version is a forked project from scVENUS.
 We added some new features.

 * You can save one or two certificates on one YubiKey
-* Store and settings file are now encripted
+* Store and settings file are now encrypted
 * New metro style design

 ### Dependencies